Tun Tun Min: Lethwei

 Under the guidance of his new teachers, Tun Tun Min started his professional career fighting for prize money in Lethwei fights in pagodas and other religious festivals.
 He quickly became a rising star because of his aggressive style and more opportunities came around.
 He faced another rising star in Too Too to a draw.
 Three days after, Tun Tun Min was offered a fight for 6 Lakh or 600 000 Burmese kyats against Soe Lin Oo, a 2010 Golden Belt champion and already an established name at the time.
 Because his father insisted, the match was signed and ultimately fought to a draw.
 At the time, Tun Tun Min described Soe Lin Oo as the toughest opponent he had ever faced.
 Quickly rising through the ranks, from that moment on his career would see many more celebrated victories.
 Tun Tun Min faced many fighters from neighbouring Thailand and due to his larger size, he faced many foreign opponents. eventually leading up to his shot at becoming the champion.

-Despite being both among the top ranked lethwei fighters in Myanmar currently, and fans and promoters eager to make the fight happen, Tun Tun Min and Too Too have refused to fight each other due to their long-lasting friendship.
+Despite being both among the top ranked lethwei fighters in Myanmar currently, Tun Tun Min and Too Too have refused to fight each other due to their long-lasting friendship.

 He took part in Muay Thai competitions at the 2012 Asian Muay Championships, 2013 Southeast Asian Games and 2013 Asian Indoor and Martial Arts Games.

 Over the course of his career Tun Tun Min has been discriminated against because of his Muslim background.
 Fans often let their voice be heard during his matches with foreign competition, shouting racist remarks and outing their discriminating opinion in interviews.
 In 2017 a calendar listing current and former champions in various categories, omitted Tun Tun Min's name, title and likeness in the champions category.
 This prompted media to accuse the Myanmar Traditional Boxing Federation, who had commissioned the calendar, of discrimination.
 Tun Tun Min admitted considering leaving the sport, but the fact that he might be able to win his open-weight title back changed his mind.

 On March 31, 2019, Tun Tun Min faced Muaythai Champion Thaneelek Lookkromluang form Thailand and won by KO.

 Becoming champion

-On September 21, 2014, Tun Tun Min became Openweight Lethwei World champion by defeating Saw Nga Man, a friend with whom he trained together for the SEA Games and someone he has looked up to for the majority of his professional career.
-At the age of 21, Tun Tun Min became the youngest fighter in history to win a Lethwei Golden belt.
-At that time 33 year old Saw Nga Man, nicknamed Saw Shark, had been a dominant openweight champion for five years and people started to question his durability while continually facing up-and-coming younger fighters.
-These doubts where answered on that fateful evening when Myanmar crowned its latest champion.
+On September 21, 2014, Tun Tun Min became Openweight Lethwei World champion by defeating Saw Nga Man, a friend with whom he trained together for the SEA Games.
+When he was 21, Tun Tun Min won the Lethwei Golden belt.
+At that time 33 year old Saw Nga Man, nicknamed Saw Shark, had been a openweight champion for five years.
+Some started to question his durability while continually facing up-and-coming younger fighters.
+During that evening, Myanmar crowned its latest champion.